Naiyu-Chi/todo-list/README.md

 ### Compile and Hot-Reload for Development

+To compile and hot-reload the project for development, run:

 ```sh
 npm run dev
 ```

 ### Type-Check, Compile and Minify for Production

+To type-check, compile, and minify the project for production, run:

 ```sh
 npm run build
 ```

 ### Run Unit Tests with [Vitest](https://vitest.dev/)

+To run unit tests, use the following command:

 ```sh
 npm run test:unit